smikitky/node-multi-integer-range/README.md

 ## Iteration

-A `MultiIntegerRange` is simply an array of `Range`s.
-If you naively iterate over it (e.g., in a for-of loop), you'll simply get each `Range` tuple one by one.
-To iterate over each integer contained in the `MultiIntegerRange` instead, use `iterate()` like so:
+Since `MultiIntegerRange` is just an array of `Range`s, if you naively iterate over it (e.g., in a for-of loop), you'll simply get each `Range` tuple one by one.
+To iterate each integer contained in the `MultiIntegerRange` instead, use `iterate()` like so:

 ```js
 const ranges = mr.parse('2,5-7');